AKSEA: Alaska Knowledge, Science, and Education Alliance

 Photo by Kelsey Hawley.
 Courtesy of CRRC.

-The Alaska Knowledge, Science, and Education Alliance (AKSEA) kicks off in the fall of 2025.
+The Alaska Knowledge, Science, and Education Alliance (AKSEA) kicked off in the fall of 2025 and will continue in the fall of 2026.
 AKSEA aims to foster connections across the region and share knowledge from, and with, all our community members.
-It brings together local knowledge experts, researchers, graduate or recent graduate students, and school educators to co-create lessons focused on marine-related anchoring phenomenon in the Exxon Valdez Oil Spill region.
+It brings together experts and school educators to co-create lessons focused on marine-related anchoring phenomenon in the Exxon Valdez Oil Spill region (EVOS).
 An anchoring phenomenon is either a fascinating real-world event or a meaningful design problem for students to investigate.
-Teams work together with the support of CORaL educators over the course of six months to create and pilot lessons.

 Cohort members will participate in a growing network of supportive peers.
 Participants will learn or improve and refine skills related to: